Laban254/HNGx-INTERNSHIP/README.md

 - [STAGE-2](./STAGE-2)

- 	This project aims to develop a simple REST API capable of CRUD (Create, Read, Update, Delete) operations on a "person" resource, 		interfacing with a chosen database system **(mongodb)**.
-The API also dynamically handles parameters, enabling actions based on a person's name.
+ 	This project focuses on creating a user-friendly REST API capable of performing essential CRUD (Create, Read, Update, Delete) operations on "person" resources.
+Powered by MongoDB, it seamlessly manages data persistence.
+The API dynamically adapts to parameters, allowing actions based on a person's name.
    [  API Endpoint](https://hngx-internship-rest-api.onrender.com/api/persons)